Cannabis in France: Early history

-French Egypt
+French Colonies

-During Napoléon Bonaparte's invasion of Egypt in 1798, alcohol was not available as Egypt was an Islamic country.
-In place of alcohol, Bonaparte's troops resorted to trying hashish, which they found to their liking.
-As a result of the conspicuous consumption of hashish by the troops, the smoking of hashish and consumption of drinks containing it was banned in October 1800, although the troops mostly ignored the order.
-Subsequently, beverages containing hashish were banned in Egyptian cafes; cafes that sold them were shut down and "boarded up", and their proprietors were jailed.
-During this time, hashish imported from other countries was destroyed by burning.
-Upon the end of the occupation in 1801, French troops brought supplies of hashish with them back to France.
+During Napoléon Bonaparte's invasion of Egypt in 1798, the troops got to try different preparations of hashish, which they found to their liking.
+As a result of the conspicuous consumption of hashish by the troops, the smoking of hashish and consumption of drinks containing it was banned in October 1800, although not by Napoleon but by Jacques-François Menou, one of his officers.
+Upon the end of the occupation in 1801, French troops reportedly brought supplies of hashish with them back to France.
+More than hashish, which historians have shown was a minor preoccupation for Napoleon, taking control of the vast fields of non-psychoactive hemp for fiber production of the Russian Empire was one of the main drivers of Napoleon's campaign in Russia.